 As with an LLP, with a Limited Company will need to file annual accounts with Companies House and these will be available to the public.

-As a new small business owner, getting expert advice to decide on the best legal structure of your start-up will provide you with the confidence that you are fully aligned with your business plan and goals.
+As a new small business owner, expert advice to help you decide on the best legal structure of your start-up will provide you with the confidence that you are fully aligned with your business plan and goals.

 Whether you are bringing or defending a legal claim, outsourcing work, want a business contract review to ward off disagreements, talk to an expert trademark lawyer, resolve a contractual dispute with methods like mediation and arbitration, or getting your new company set up and on the right footing with a robust shareholder agreement and GDPR standards, we can help you succeed.